OpenBB-finance/OpenBB/website/content/terminal/installation/docker.md

 You can download VcXsrv here: [Download VcXsrv](https://sourceforge.net/projects/vcxsrv)

+Once downloaded you will open the program and accept all the defaults expect the below settings:
-When running VcXsrv program check the option: `Disable access control`
+- CHECK the option: `Disable access control` and UNCHECK the `Native opengl` command

 **Pull and run the container**